 Keyes said it would be best to book a trip in the next few weeks.
 While there are still deals left, Keyes does not see those prices lasting too much longer.
 Travelers arrive at the Philip S.W.
 Goldson International Airport (PGIA), Belize’s only international airport which boasts a total of 7 departure gates with international and domestic terminals.
 The PGIA is roughly the size of a regional airport in the U.S.A.
 On arrival, travelers deplane via stairway directly onto the tarmac before being guided into the PGIA.
 Inside, travelers move quickly into immigration and customs before awaiting luggage at only two baggage carousels.

-On arrival, travelers are screened for immunization against COVID-19 or whether a test is needed before proceeding to customs & immigrations.
+On arrival, travelers are screened for immunization against COVID-19 or whether a test is needed before proceeding to customs & immigration.
 Note that you are NOT landing in Belize City, which means you will need ground transportation to enter Belize City.
-Domestic flights are also are available at the Belize International Airport for transfers to major tourism destinations, or via the Sir Barry Bowen Municipal Airport (TZA) in Belize City.
+Domestic flights are also available at the Belize International Airport for transfers to major tourism destinations, or via the Sir Barry Bowen Municipal Airport (TZA) in Belize City.